gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

   - Should be added to gardener-extension-provider-<infra> repos, e.g. https://github.com/gardener/gardener-extension-provider-aws/tree/master/pkg/controller
   - Has the permission to update the `Bastion/status` subresource on the seed cluster
   - Runs on seed (of course)
-- Gardener API Server (`GAPI`)
-  - New `operations.gardener.cloud` API Group
-  - New resource type `Bastion`
-  - New Admission Webhooks for `Bastion` resource
-  - `SeedAuthorizer`: The `SeedAuthorizer` and dependency graph needs to be extended to consider the `Bastion` resource https://github.com/gardener/gardener/tree/master/pkg/admissioncontroller/webhooks/auth/seed/graph
 - Gardener Controller Manager (`GCM`)
   - `Bastion` heartbeat controller
     - Cleans up `Bastion` resource on missing heartbeat.
     - Is configured with a `maxLifetime` and `timeToLife` for the `Bastion` resource
-- `gardenlet`
-  - Similar to `BackupBucket`s or `BackupEntry`, the `gardenlet` watches the `Bastion` resource in the garden cluster and creates a seed-local `Bastion` resource, on which the provider specific bastion controller acts upon
 - Gardener (RBAC)
   - The project `admin` role should be extended to allow CRUD operations on the `Bastion` resource.
 The `gardener.cloud:system:project-member-aggregation` `ClusterRole` needs to be updated accordingly (https://github.com/gardener/gardener/blob/master/charts/gardener/controlplane/charts/application/templates/rbac-user.yaml)

 ### SSH Flow
 0. Users should only get the RBAC permission to `create` / `update` `Bastion` resources for a namespace, if they should be allowed to SSH onto the shoot nodes in this namespace.
 A project member with `admin` role will have these permissions.
 1. User/`gardenctlv2` creates `Bastion` resource in garden cluster (see [resource example](#resource-example) below)
-    - First, gardenctl would figure out the external IP.
-Either by calling an external service (gardenctl (v1) uses https://github.com/gardener/gardenctl/blob/master/pkg/cmd/miscellaneous.go#L226) or by calling a binary that prints the external IP(s) to stdout.
+    - First, gardenctl would figure out the own public IP of the user's machine.
+Either by calling an external service (gardenctl (v1) uses https://github.com/gardener/gardenctl/blob/master/pkg/cmd/miscellaneous.go#L226) or by calling a binary that prints the public IP(s) to stdout.
 The binary should be configurable.
-The result is set under `spec.clientIP`
+The result is set under `spec.ingress[].from[].ipBlock.cidr`
     - the public PGP key of the user is set under `spec.pgpPublicKey`.
 The key that should be used needs to be configured beforehand by the user
     - The targeted shoot is set under `spec.shootRef`
 2. GAPI Admission Control for the `Bastion` resource in the garden cluster